h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >>>
 >>> Else, if the server receives one or more ALPN names from the client which include the ALPN name "radius/1.0" but not "radius/1.1", it MUST reply with ALPN "radius/1.0", and then use historic RADIUS/TLS.
 >>>
->>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0" or "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then close the TLS connection.
+>>> If the server receives one or more ALPN names from the client, but none of the names match "radius/1.0" or "radius/1.1", it MUST reply with a TLS alert of "no_application_protocol" (120), and then MUST close the TLS connection.

 > "1.1" -  Require the use of RADIUS/1.1
 >